nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 #### TranslateMessage

-`TranslateMessage` (which corresponds to the `CNMToCMA` Lambda) will take the CNM object payload and add a granules object to the CMA payload that's consistent with other Cumulus ingest tasks, and add a key 'cnm' to 'meta' (as well as the payload) to store the original message.
+`TranslateMessage` (which corresponds to the `CNMToCMA` Lambda) will take the CNM object payload and add a granules object to the CMA payload that's consistent with other Cumulus ingest tasks, and add a `meta.cnm` key (as well as the payload) to store the original message.

 _For more on the Message Adapter, please see [the Message Flow documentation](workflows/cumulus-task-message-flow.md)_.